PRATHAMESH9743/Pizza-Sales-Analysis-SQL-Excel/README.md

 # PIZZA SALES ANALYSIS - SQL SERVER / EXCEL 2023

-This project delves deep into the realm of data analysis, utilizing SQL and Power BI to uncover crucial insights into Pizza sales.
+This project delves deep into the realm of data analysis, utilizing SQL and EXCEL to uncover crucial insights into Pizza sales.
 The featured eye-catching dashboards aid the pizza business in making informed decisions and strategic workforce planning, providing substantial benefits to the business.

 Source Data:
 pizza sales.csv